manuelbomi/A-Brief-Overview-of-TOGAF-Enterprise-Architecture-Development-Method----ADM-/README.md

-# A Brief Overview of TOGAF Architecture Development Method -- ADM
+# A Brief Overview of TOGAF Architecture Development Method -- ADM + Capabilities

 #### ADM stands for Architecture Development Method.
 It is the core, step-by-step method of TOGAF (The Open Group Architecture Framework) used by Enterprise Architects to design, govern, and evolve enterprise architectures in a structured, repeatable way.
 ---